 Your retail inventory is always changing.
 Each product touches many hands prior to the purchaser.
 And it’s critical that any retail owner or manager knows exactly whose hands are touching it and where it is at all times.
-After all, proper retail inventory management is key to ensuring future profits and satisfied customers.
+After all, powerful retail inventory management is key to ensuring future profits and satisfied customers.
 Unfortunately, many retailers use an inefficient system, leading to higher labor costs and more errors.
 That’s why we recommend investing your time into better retail inventory reconciliation.
 Basically, this ensures that your actual recorded inventory amounts match your order and sales histories.
 With the best retail POS system, it’s easier to implement than you might imagine, and you’ll quickly notice the results: better inventory organization saves you time, money, and peace of mind.

 How Inventory Used to Work

 Well, “used to” isn’t quite accurate because many retailers are still using antiquated inventory reconciliation.
 What used to be more common, then, is that retail stores would do a massive, storewide count once or twice a year.
 This would often involve shutting down the store for a business day in order to effectively complete it.
 In other cases, staff would be asked to stay late to complete a count, leading to higher labor costs.

 Using an Excel spreadsheet, or even simply a pen and ledger, staff would need to go through each product individually, matching each product number with a written list.
 These would need to be double or triple checked for unavoidable human error.
 Non-serialized items would need to be compared to supplier invoices or delivery receipts.